 The paper proceeds as follows.
 Section 2 provides an introduction to the political context in Germany.
 We describe the entry of the AfD and explain why we interpret it as a consequential supply shock.
-In section 3, we describe the data used.
-In section 4, we present the empirical analysis linking historical support for the NSDAP with the AfD's electoral results.
-Next, in section 5, we study potential demand-side shifts through opinion surveys.
+Section 3 describes the data used.
+Section 4 presents the empirical analysis linking historical support for the NSDAP with the AfD's electoral results.
+In section 5, we study potential demand-side shifts through opinion surveys.
 Section 6 provides an interepretation of the combined results and of the underlying mechanisms.
-Finally, in section 7 we conclude.
+Section 7 concludes.
 Supplementary Appendices provide further results.